Research Opportunities for Internal Medicine Residents

 Residents continue to pursue additional avenues for scholarly work during their PGY-2 year, including specialty-specific advising and research mentoring and a two-week QIPS block.
 During this block, you learn the basics of QIPS, undergo modified Lean Green Belt training to identify inefficiencies and improve processes, and participate in small group quality improvement projects.
 These patient-centered, resident-driven projects allow you to interface with the QIPS, hospital administrative, and medical informatics branches of our hospital system to create an evidence-based solution to a system or process flaw that you identify.

-As part of intensive mentorship process, your group creates an elevator pitch to sell your project and solution to a group of hospital leadership, including the chief medical officers, chief of medicine, chief of service, and others.
+As part of an intensive mentorship process, your group creates an elevator pitch to sell your project and solution to a group of hospital leadership, including the chief medical officers, chief of medicine, chief of service, and others.
 Participants are provided mentorship and hospital resources so that projects can be successfully implemented and studied.
 Research projects created during this block have been presented at local and national scientific meetings.

 Postgraduate Year 3